marksmccann/froyo/docs/api/component.md

 -   type: `object`

 A user-defined object for storing data related to listeners (e.g. [event listeners](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener), [mutation observers](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver), [media query lists](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia), etc.).
 Each item in the object must be another object with at least, a "destroy" key that is responsible for removing the listener.
 The `destroy` functions are called automatically when the component is destroyed.
+See ["Creating Listeners"](../fundamentals/creating-listeners.md) to learn more.

 :::tip